ramosleandre/tic_tac_toe_AI/README.md

 This project is designed to create an AI that can (for now):
 - Simulate games and collect data.
 - Train on game data to predict the best next move.
+- Train with the hand to understand what really do a training model

 ## Features

 - **Game Simulation**: Automatically simulate and record multiple games of Tic-Tac-Toe.
 - **Data Processing**: Convert game records into tensors for machine learning models.
+- **Debugging function for each step**: Understand each layer of the model with vizualisation of tensor and his values

 ## Installation